2023-24 Odyssey of the Mind Program Guide

 - Teams have 8 minutes to present their long-term problem solution in competition.

 - If a team participates in a competition, it will be scored for how well it met the requirements of the problem and for creativity in categories specific to that problem.
+Teams should be sure to reread scoring before finalizing their solutions.

 - Teams are encouraged to do their best and Style score is awarded for the quality and impact of portions of the team’s solution.